 We give you permission.
 Get a Dole Whip.
 Feel okay about completely abandoning whatever diet you may be on, this treat is worth it.
 We love the dole whip floats and if you’re feeling extra grown up some places can add rum to this sweet treat.
 There is a reason that people talk about this Disney snack.
 1. You can’t get it anywhere else!
 Disney’s partnership with Dole is what makes this possible.
 2. It’s semi healthy with a large amount of Vitamin C which can protect your skin from that Florida sun.
 3. It can give you a reason to venture over to The Polynesian Resort on the monorail to stop by the Pinapple Lanai.
 You can also get this in Adventureland at Magic Kingdom.

-ALWAYS SEE THE 2ND PARADE AND FIREWORKS SHOW
+ALWAYS SEE THE 2ND PARADE AND FIREWORKS SHOW AT PARTIES

 HAVE AT LEAST ONE PLANNED MEAL FOR THE DAY

-I must admit I go a little crazy about Disney food.
-Properly spoiled by the Free Disney Dining Plan I become kinda grouchy if we don’t have a meal planned.
-I can’t even elaborate how amazing it is to actually sit down in a decent restaurant after walking that 10 miles and riding all the rides for the day.
+We must admit we go a little crazy about Disney food.
+Properly spoiled by the Free Disney Dining Plan we become kinda grouchy if we don’t have a meal planned.
+We can’t even elaborate how amazing it is to actually sit down in a decent restaurant after walking that 10 miles and riding all the rides for the day.
 Whether it’s a nice cappuccino at Liberty Tree Tavern or the hot enchiladas at San Angel Inn and Ristorante sometimes you just need a great meal to top off your great day.
 Mind you this doesn’t have to a be a sit down Table Service if you don’t want to spend the money.
 Your planned dining could be as easy as chatting with your family/ friends about the best quick service restaurant at each park so you’re all on the same page.
 As we mentioned before the best Disney vacation is the one where you can just show up and relax.. that only happens if you do the proper planning before hand.
 Disney parks have dozens of restaurants that boast a wide variety of menus, it’s best to identify if your travel companions like american cuisine or sushi prior to trying to find those places in any given park and realizing they’re 5 miles apart.
 Make this easy.
 Pick one restaurant for each day of your trip.
 Sure you can plan all your meals, but make an effort to pick at least one place that everyone will like.
 If you need reservations make the reservation.
 If you choose a quick service restaurant pick the time you’ll take a break and eat.
 It’s very easy to get caught up in the day.
 You’ll need a break, and a meal can offer that.

 BE IN THE MOMENT